Jerry Garcia Amp Settings – How to Get His Guitar Tone Easily!

 Author: Dedrich Schafer | Updated: | This post may contain affiliate links.

 But how did he achieve his sound?
 Let us explore the gear he used and see if we can recreate his unique tone.
+I’ve heavily based my recommendations on my favorite Dead album, their self-titled live record from 1971.

 Jerry’s Guitars